ryokbys/nap/doc/analysis.rst

                  Not to normalize by the density.
      --plot      Plot figures. [default: False]

-The RDF of each pair of species normalized with the density of all atoms.
+The RDF of each pair of species normalized with the density of the pair.
-Therefore the sum of RDF of all the pairs equals to the total RDF as shown in the graph below.

 .. image:: ./figs/graph_rdf.png